 Local economy preservation fund proposal goes to Biden administration

-A plan for local economy preservation funds that would “save local businesses at scale” that would otherwise be casualties of the economic damage done by the CIVID-19 epidemic was delivered today to the Biden-Harris transition team by The Democracy Collaborative and the Council of Development Finance Agencies.
+A plan for local economy preservation funds that would “save local businesses at scale” that would otherwise be casualties of the economic damage done by the CIVID-19 epidemic was delivered on November 19, 2020 to the Biden-Harris transition team by The Democracy Collaborative and the Council of Development Finance Agencies.

 The plan is contained in a two-page concept paper that responds to a request from the transition team for President-elect Joe Biden to Toby Rittner, the CEO of CDFA, for ideas that the incoming administration could use to repair the devastation communities have experienced because of the pandemic.